Blistered Shishito Peppers with Avocado Crema

 This post may contain affiliate links.
 Please read my disclosure policy.

-This recipe comes from Susan Spungen’s new cookbook, Open Kitchen, which I wrote about last month.
-Just like the previous recipe I shared from the book, “Grilled” Romaine Ceasar Salad, this one is equally simple, delicious, and stunning.
+This recipe for blistered shishito peppers with avocado crema comes from Susan Spungen’s new cookbook, Open Kitchen, which I wrote about last month.
+Just like Susan’s recipe for “Grilled” Romaine Ceasar Salad, this one is equally simple, delicious, and stunning.

 Oh to entertain again!
 Silver lining: in the meantime, you can make this dish all for yourself and relish not having to share it with anyone, because I assure you: you will not want to.
 I could eat this whole platter alone.